 You are a trained, experienced member of your departments dive team.
 You keep a small “go bag” of gear with you on the apparatus you are assigned to.
 In your mind, you have had thoughts concerning how you might react in a water emergency if you were alone.

 Are you ready for a challenge?
 This is not a challenge to train or accomplish a specific task.
-You don’t get a coin if you finish.
-This challenge issued to you is much more than that.
+You don’t get a coin if your finish.
+This challenge is much more than that.

 But, doing nothing could save a life.